sheoranabhishek/Interex-Project/README.md

 ![screenshot](https://i.ibb.co/qjp7kwN/Capture.png)

-This project is a part of an interview assignment assigned by InterviewBit.
-The project is called Interview Scheduler.
+The project is called Interex - An interview scheduler.
 This scheduler is a solution to all the basic requirement of an interviewer.

 Here's what it does :
 ✅ Schedule interviews.